zenozeng/p5.js-svg/README.md

 ### Too many child elements

 Since SVG is XML-based, every call of the draw function will insert elements into it, and these elements keep existing even if they are not visible.
 So, long-time running will result in too many child elements.
-We recommend to call clear() in your draw function, which will trigger internal context.__clearCanvas() to remove elements.
+We recommend calling clear() in your draw function, which will trigger internal context.__clearCanvas() to remove elements.

 ```javascript
 function draw() {